timoa/cdkit.ansible/README.md

 It's agentless and needs only a SSH connexion to the computers you want to update.

-We will use Ansible to install and maintain the Android SDK, Java 8, Fastlane, SonarQube scanner, ImageMagick, etc. on the GO.CD agents
+We will use Ansible to install and maintain the Android SDK, Java 8, Fastlane, SonarQube scanner, ImageMagick, etc. on the Go.CD agents

 ## Prerequisites

-Before you start, you need to have followed the steps to install the GO.CD server and agent(s)
+Before you start, you need to have followed the steps to install the Go.CD server and agent(s)

 ## Server